niscy-eudiw/eudi-srv-wallet-provider/README.md

 ### Configuration

-Wallet Provider can be configured using the environment variables:
+Wallet Provider can be configured using the following environment variables:

 #### Server configuration